"Come to me, all you that are weary and are carrying heavy burdens, and I will give you rest." - Matthew 11:28

 But you don't have to stay "not OK."

-Now that 2022 is here and we're still feeling effects of the pandemic, resolve to take steps toward making your mental wholeness a priority.
+Take steps toward making your mental wholeness a priority.
 Consider starting with Mental Health Reset 2022: Striving for Stability from US New & World Report.

 If you think you might benefit from some additional help, we're here for you.
 Email Karen confidentially at .
 Keep reading below for links to resources curated by our Caring Ministry Team.

 Mental Health and Faith

 Faith & Facts: Health and Wholeness (from UMC Church and Society)